UN expresses concern over deteriorating security situation in Nigeria – The Sun Nigeria

 “UNHCR, the UN Refugee Agency, is concerned about deteriorating security inside Nigeria and the risk of armed incursions spilling over into Niger.

 “The latest influx of refugees, mainly desperate women and children, follows attacks in Nigeria’s Katsina, Sokoto and Zamfara states during the month of April.
-Several villages in several Local Government Areas were attacked by gunmen.
-The deadliest attack claimed 47 lives in Kankara, Danmusa and Dusi-ma Local Government Areas in Katsina State and prompted airstrikes by the Nigerian Armed Forces,” UNHCR said.
+Several villages in several local government areas were attacked by gunmen.
+The deadliest attack claimed 47 lives in Kankara, Danmusa and Dusin-ma local government areas in Katsina State and prompted airstrikes by the Nigerian Armed Forces,” UNHCR said.

 UNHCR further said those fleeing spoke of extreme violence unleashed against civilians, murders, kidnappings for ransom and pillaging and looting of villages.